-When it comes to the handset with SIMO deals, you have two options: keep the one you have from a previous contract or pay for one outright (see our best budget camera phones round up for some top options).
-Once the hardware is sorted, all you have to do is look for the best SIM only deal to suit.
+When it comes to the handset with SIMO deals, you have two options: keep the one you have from a previous contract or pay for one outright Once the hardware is sorted, all you have to do is look for the best SIM only deal to suit you.
+For some ideas, see our best budget camera phones round up.
+Or go even more old school and check out the best flip phones you can buy right now.

-Not sure if this option is the way to go?
+Need more information on SIM deals?
 Jump to the should you get a SIM only deal section for more advice.
-If after reading you think a more traditional contract option would better suit, there are some incredible iPhone 11 deals on right now that are certainly worth considering.
+If after reading that you think a more traditional contract option would better suit, there are some incredible iPhone 12 deals and iPhone 8 deals that are certainly worth considering.

-This knockout deal from EE includes some seriously impressive freebies.
-Sign up to get six months free subscription to BritBox, Apple Music and MTV Play, plus three months of BT Sports for no extra cost!
+This deal from EE includes some seriously impressive freebies.
+Sign up to get six months free subscription to BritBox, Apple Music and MTV Play, plus three months of BT Sports.

 SIM only deals: Should you get one?